aguslzz/Finite_elements/README.md

 # Finite_elements
-Repository made for uploading programming based solutions with finite elements ( Direct aplications of linear algebra )
+Repository made for uploading programming based solutions with finite elements, not uploaded yet because i lost the files :)) currently backing up with one drive